sc941432/Pune-MahaMetro-Video-Analytics-Hackathon/README.md

 ---

-Make sure the paths to the images in the `README` match the exact paths and filenames in your repository.
+This README includes the image paths according to your specified folder structure.
+Make sure the paths and filenames exactly match the ones in your repository.